Ported and Polished intake, head and exhaust manifold.

 The first thing I needed to do was prepare my car for the install.
 I removed the hood, front bumper and the interior.

 I had been using a PH8A oil filter for a Ford 302 to add oil capacity.
 I found on the installation of the AC pump, that I would not be able to use it any more.
 Back to stock for now.
 I removed the dash and the entire heater unit.
 I then learned I only needed to remove the thin black convoluted hose that connects the fan unit to the plenum.
-My son helped me with the tear down of both cars.
-Give him an electric screw driver and enough time he would disassemble the Eiffel Tower.

 Those little hands are nice to have for the hard to reach places.
 The donor car underwent the same treatment.
 There is a harness that plugs into the condenser and pump, then runs along the passenger side to the firewall to the fuse box in the engine compartment.